 Shoulder pain is usually caused by one or more of the following problems:

 - Tendon injury and inflammation (e.g. rotator cuff syndrome)

 Your shoulder pain doctor will determine the precise cause of your pain through physical examination and other studies.
 Not all causes of shoulder pain are treated with shoulder replacement surgery, however.
-Shoulder replacement surgery may be considered for people who have severe osteoarthritis, rheumatoid arthritis, posttraumatic arthritis, large rotator cuff tears, fractures in the bones of the shoulder, or osteonecrosis (a lack of blood flow to the bone).
+Shoulder replacement surgery may be considered for people who have severe osteoarthritis, posttraumatic arthritis, large rotator cuff tears, fractures in the bones of the shoulder, or osteonecrosis (a lack of blood flow to the bone).

 Most people become a candidate for shoulder replacement surgery after conservative treatments for shoulder pain fail.
 Conservative shoulder pain treatments include anti-inflammatory medications, steroid injections into the shoulder joint, and physical therapy.